 Chapter Objective

-Create two Drawing templates.
-Create a C (ANSI) Landscape size Drawing template and an A (ANSI) Landscape size Drawing template.
-Create a C (ANSI) size Landscape Sheet format.
+Create two drawing templates.
+Create a C-size (ANSI) Landscape drawing template and an A-size (ANSI) Landscape drawing template.
+Create a C-size (ANSI) Landscape Sheet format.

 On the completion of this chapter, you will be able to: